-We’ve received a few questions about the two main topics in our recent posts:
+We received a number of questions about two main topics in our posts about resistance welding electrodes:

 - Dissimilar metals with regard to high conductivity electrodes and low conductivity work pieces and vice versa

 - Friction stir in the construction of an electrode in a holder

 Welding Dissimilar Metals

 First, there are some great new methods being explored to weld dissimilar metals.
 But our expertise is in the “vice versa” above – when using low conductivity electrodes to weld high conductivity work pieces.
 This is not actually related to welding dissimilar metals.

 But if you do need to weld dissimilar metals such as steel to aluminum, we’d suggest you consider either magnetic pulse welding or cold metal transfer.
 The latter is similar in theory to arc welding but it benefits (as do so many techniques) from significant advances in solid state controls.
 Essentially a “hot-cold, hot-cold” rapid cycling process, once the arc is detected the weld wire is retracted, the current drops, a droplet is formed and the cycle repeats up to 90 times per second.

 We recommend you visit the people at Fronius who make these low heat, low current cold metal transfer systems that have additional advantages such as reportedly eliminating spatter.
 At the other end of the electronic spectrum, magnetic pulse welding uses an enormous but transient magnetic pulse reportedly at greater than 1 million amps for 100 milliseconds.
 This ultra-high speed cold process joins large dissimilar parts better than achievable by conventional metal inert gas welding and with far less energy required to achieve superior results.